+Midterm graded review of portfolio: 35%

+Midterm blog portfolio: 5%

-Midterm graded review of portfolio: 25% Final graded review of portfolio: 50% Participation (online and in-class): 20% Final presentation: 5%
+Final graded review of portfolio: 35%

+Final blog portfolio: 5%

+Participation (in-class): 10%

+Participation (online) 5%

+Final presentation: 5%

 Late work-including late or incomplete drafts on workshop days-will be docked one letter grade per day it is late, unless prior arrangements are made with me for extensions, etc. I offer extensions only in extreme circumstances.
 Individual assignments are not graded until the portfolio; however, your portfolio grades will be adjusted proportionally for any individual late work the portfolio contains.